 Your article inspired me to create a list of Ruby gems that have memory leaks - GitHub - ASoftCo/leaky-gems: A list of Ruby gems that have known memory leaks (and issues).
 There are more gems with C code extensions that do not release memory.
 Check this list out!

-Ryan Mulligan almost 8 years ago
+Ryan Mulligan over 8 years ago

 Ryan Mulligan